 6. Tapered Faux Hawk

 The tapered faux hawk is a smoother, more natural version of the look.
 Instead of harsh fades, it features gradual transitions from short sides to a medium-length top.
-The appeal lies in its understated sophistication — it’s edgy, but not extreme.
-This style has become increasingly popular among men who prefer controlled texture over spiky drama.
+The appeal lies in its understated sophistication it’s edgy, but not extreme.

 7. Faux Hawk with Beard